-When we say home theater system, we can either mean a living room with a high-def plasma television and 5.1 surround sound, or we can say a room or basement converted into a full-blown movie theater.
+When we say home theater system, we can either mean a living room with a 4K ultra HD TV and 5.1 surround sound, or we can say a room or basement converted into a full-blown movie theater.
 There are more of the previous than the latter.
 But there is a distinction between the two.
 Aside from scale, a theater room should be completely black, have theater-style seating and a 1080p projector.
 Sure, you can use a large plasma or LCD television, but when we talk movie theater, we start talking how many feet wide is your screen, not how many inches.

 So what are the major differences between a living room setup and a home theater system surpasses your expectations?